 Eating is an essential part of development — and a serious source of stress — for kids and parents at the Children's Healthcare Feeding Program.
 Our app helps them overcome that.

 Not being able to eat is one of the most fundamental problems a human can face — especially a tiny human, who needs nourishment to grow and develop.
 At the most basic level, we considered how to help overcome this problem — from both nutritional and personal perspectives.

-Children’s Healthcare of Atlanta provides an on-premisis feeding program to assist parents and caregivers help children with feeding disorders.
-Until now, there was no trusted source or digital product to offer off-site guidance.
-We set out to fill that void by disrupting the CHOA program to bring that expertise, knowledge, and acumen online.
-While CHOA can only serve a limited number of children in Atlanta, our platform can potentially serve millions of children everywhere.
+CHOA’s on-premises feeding program is designed specifically for parents and children with significant feeding disorders.
+We partnered with them to create an app that can be used on-site by care givers and offsite by parents, bringing the expertise, knowledge and acumen online.
+While CHOA can only serve a limited number of children in Atlanta, our platform has the potential to serve millions of children everywhere.

-Our strategy for UX was to create a robust user-centric application through the use of user-flows, wireframes, and prototyping.
-The features and functions we pursued were built with the intent of not overburdening an already difficult process — it needed to be quick and easy, but also up-lifting.
+We created a robust UX prototype that fleshed out the features and functions included in the Full Bellies app, with an eye toward simplifying an incredibly complicated process.
 We formulated the Full Bellies user flow to provide a helping hand in the midst of meal-time, but also set up intentional space for celebration and encouragement.

 To resonate with our audiences, we explored the different colors, shapes and textures that comprise a healthy diet, and how the building blocks of that diet are what build a healthy human being.
 We then considered the learning process and the step-by-step nature of how the Feeding Program works.
 Based on all this, we breathed life into the foods, tools and situations that make up meal time — and thus the Feeding Program — by using the building blocks to tell the story of how what it takes to get to a full belly.